Family Safari Holidays

 Bikes rides are one of many activities that can be interspersed with game drives

-Roughly speaking, for every day spent on a game drive, the next day needs to be spent doing something different… and we don’t just mean driving on to the next national park.
-All of our itineraries have been designed with this (perhaps surprisingly simple?) formula in mind.
-But remember that every single holiday that we design is tailor made for your family.
+Roughly speaking, for every day spent on a game drive, the next day needs to be spent doing something different, and we don’t just mean driving on to the next national park.
+All our itineraries have been designed with this (perhaps surprisingly simple?) formula in mind.
+But remember that every single holiday that we design is tailor-made for your family.
 Our sample itineraries are there to whet the appetite and show you what you could do and we will then tweak this to ensure that we get the perfect itinerary for you.

-For inspiration have a look at our Tanzania itinerariesKenya itinerariesSouth Africa itineraries and Namibia itineraries.
+For inspiration take a look at our Tanzania itinerariesKenya itinerariesSouth Africa itineraries, and Namibia itineraries.
 Or if you don’t know where to start, contact us and we can give you bespoke advice.

 Kids playing in the pool on an African family safari holiday